bahaisongproject/bahaisongproject.com/src/pages-md/privacy.md

 ## Changes to our privacy policy

 bahá'í song project keeps its privacy policy under regular review and places any updates on this web page.
-This privacy policy was last updated on 28 May 2020.
+This privacy policy was last updated on 31 May 2020.

 ## How to contact us

 If you have any questions about bahá'í song project’s privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us.
-Email us at bahaisongproject@gmail.com or use our contact form.
+Email us at bahaisongproject@gmail.com or use our [contact form](https://www.bahaisongproject.com/contact-form).

 ## How to contact the appropriate authority